oxfordroadmapping/country-profiles-clean-up-zh_hant/south-asia/bhutan.md

 civil law based on Buddhist religious law

 ### 憲法
-- `history`: previous governing documents were various royal decrees; first constitution drafted November 2001 to March 2005, ratified 18 July 2008
+- `歷史`: previous governing documents were various royal decrees; first constitution drafted November 2001 to March 2005, ratified 18 July 2008
-- `amendments`: proposed as a motion by simple majority vote in a joint session of Parliament; passage requires at least a three-fourths majority vote in a joint session of the next Parliament and assent by the king
+- `修正`: proposed as a motion by simple majority vote in a joint session of Parliament; passage requires at least a three-fourths majority vote in a joint session of the next Parliament and assent by the king

 ### 國際法組織參與
 has not submitted an ICJ jurisdiction declaration; non-party state to the ICCt

 ### 公民身份
-- `citizenship by birth`: no
+- `出生公民權`: no
-- `citizenship by descent only`: the father must be a citizen of Bhutan
+- `血統公民身份`: the father must be a citizen of Bhutan
-- `dual citizenship recognized`: no
+- `承認雙重國籍`: no
-- `residency requirement for naturalization`: 10 years
+- `入籍的居留要求`: 10 years

 ### 選舉權
 18 years of age; universal

 ### 行政部門
-- `chief of state`: King Jigme Khesar Namgyel WANGCHUCK (since 14 December 2006)
+- `國家元首`: King Jigme Khesar Namgyel WANGCHUCK (since 14 December 2006)
-- `head of government`: Prime Minister Tshering TOBGAY (since 28 January 2024)
+- `政府首腦`: Prime Minister Tshering TOBGAY (since 28 January 2024)
-- `cabinet`: Council of Ministers or Lhengye Zhungtshog members nominated by the monarch in consultation with the prime minister and approved by the National Assembly; members serve 5-year terms
+- `内閣`: Council of Ministers or Lhengye Zhungtshog members nominated by the monarch in consultation with the prime minister and approved by the National Assembly; members serve 5-year terms
-- `elections/appointments`: the monarchy is hereditary but can be removed by a two-thirds vote of Parliament; leader of the majority party in Parliament is nominated as the prime minister, appointed by the monarch
+- `選舉/任命`: the monarchy is hereditary but can be removed by a two-thirds vote of Parliament; leader of the majority party in Parliament is nominated as the prime minister, appointed by the monarch

 ### 立法部門
-- `description`: bicameral Parliament or Chi Tshog consists of:non-partisan National Council or Gyelyong Tshogde (25 seats; 20 members directly elected in single-seat constituencies by simple majority vote and 5 members appointed by the king; members serve 5-year terms) National Assembly or Tshogdu (47 seats; members directly elected in single-seat constituencies in a two-round system; in the primary round, contesting political parties are directly selected by simple majority vote; in the main round, the two top parties in the primary round field candidates who are directly elected by simple majority vote; members serve 5-year terms)
+- `描述`: bicameral Parliament or Chi Tshog consists of:non-partisan National Council or Gyelyong Tshogde (25 seats; 20 members directly elected in single-seat constituencies by simple majority vote and 5 members appointed by the king; members serve 5-year terms) National Assembly or Tshogdu (47 seats; members directly elected in single-seat constituencies in a two-round system; in the primary round, contesting political parties are directly selected by simple majority vote; in the main round, the two top parties in the primary round field candidates who are directly elected by simple majority vote; members serve 5-year terms)
-- `elections`: National Council - last held on 20 April 2023 (next to be held in 2028)National Assembly - first round held on 30 November 2023 with a runoff on 9 January 2024 (next to be held in 2028)
+- `選舉`: National Council - last held on 20 April 2023 (next to be held in 2028)National Assembly - first round held on 30 November 2023 with a runoff on 9 January 2024 (next to be held in 2028)
-- `election results`: National Council - seats by party - independent 20 (all candidates ran as independents) and 5 appointed by the king; composition - men 22, women 3, percentage women 12%  National Assembly - percent of vote by party in first round - PDP 42.5%, BTP 19.6%, DPT 14.9%, DNT 13.1% DTT 9.8%; percent of vote in second round - PDP 55%, BTP 45%; seats by party PDP 30, BTP 17; composition - men 45, women 2, percentage women 4.3%; total percentage women in Parliament 6.9%
+- `選舉結果`: National Council - seats by party - independent 20 (all candidates ran as independents) and 5 appointed by the king; composition - men 22, women 3, percentage women 12%  National Assembly - percent of vote by party in first round - PDP 42.5%, BTP 19.6%, DPT 14.9%, DNT 13.1% DTT 9.8%; percent of vote in second round - PDP 55%, BTP 45%; seats by party PDP 30, BTP 17; composition - men 45, women 2, percentage women 4.3%; total percentage women in Parliament 6.9%

 ### 司法部門
-- `highest court(s)`: Supreme Court (consists of the chief justice and 4 associate justices); note - the Supreme Court has sole jurisdiction in constitutional matters
+- `最高法院`: Supreme Court (consists of the chief justice and 4 associate justices); note - the Supreme Court has sole jurisdiction in constitutional matters
-- `judge selection and term of office`: Supreme Court chief justice appointed by the monarch upon the advice of the National Judicial Commission, a 4-member body to include the Legislative Committee of the National Assembly, the attorney general, the Chief Justice of Bhutan and the senior Associate Justice of the Supreme Court; other judges (drangpons) appointed by the monarch from among the High Court judges selected by the National Judicial Commission; chief justice serves a 5-year term or until reaching age 65 years, whichever is earlier; the 4 other judges serve 10-year terms or until age 65, whichever is earlier
+- `法官遴選和任期`: Supreme Court chief justice appointed by the monarch upon the advice of the National Judicial Commission, a 4-member body to include the Legislative Committee of the National Assembly, the attorney general, the Chief Justice of Bhutan and the senior Associate Justice of the Supreme Court; other judges (drangpons) appointed by the monarch from among the High Court judges selected by the National Judicial Commission; chief justice serves a 5-year term or until reaching age 65 years, whichever is earlier; the 4 other judges serve 10-year terms or until age 65, whichever is earlier
-- `subordinate courts`: High Court (first appellate court); District or Dzongkhag Courts; sub-district or Dungkhag Courts
+- `下級法院`: High Court (first appellate court); District or Dzongkhag Courts; sub-district or Dungkhag Courts

 ### 政黨
 Bhutan Peace and Prosperity Party (Druk Phuensum Tshogpa) or DPTBhutan Tendrel Party or BTPDruk Thuendrel Tshogpa or DTTPeople's Democratic Party or PDPUnited Party of Bhutan (Druk Nyamrup Tshogpa) or DNT